 1. How many credit cards should I have?

 Some financial gurus will tell you the answer is none.
 Meanwhile, other card experts say you can have a lot more.

 Having one all-purpose card is fine, as long as you’re paying off the balance each month.
 But rewards cards tend to have higher interest rates, so carrying a balance can wipe out your rewards.

 Keep a low-interest credit card if you don’t have an emergency fund.
 That way, you will have a place to turn if something unexpected happens, such as your water heater calling it quits.

 2. Should I carry a balance?

-3. What exactly is my credit score and how is it calculated?
+3. How is my credit score calculated?